Canidae Grain Free Pure canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas and alfalfa, this looks like the profile of a wet product containing a notable amount of meat.

-Canidae Grain Free Pure canned dog food is a meat-based wet product using a moderate amount of bison, poultry or salmon as its main sources of animal protein, thus earning the brand 4.5 stars.
+Canidae Grain Free Pure canned dog food is a meat-based wet product using a notable amount of various named species as its main sources of animal protein, thus earning the brand 4.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.